-ITER's Physics Research & Development program benefits from contributions made by scientists and engineers across the fusion communities in the ITER Member States.
-During the last quarter of 2008, the development of a comprehensive Physics Work Program covering the period 2009-2011 provided a focus for discussions between the Department of Fusion Science and Technology (FST) and senior physics representatives from the Domestic Agencies and their supporting communities.
+ITER's physics R&D program benefits from contributions made by scientists and engineers across the fusion communities in the ITER Member States.
+During the last quarter of 2008, the development of a comprehensive physics work program covering the period 2009-2011 provided a focus for discussions between the Department of Fusion Science & Technology (FST) and senior physics representatives from the Domestic Agencies and their supporting communities.
 Through these discussions we have defined a program of design and R&D studies which is aimed at meeting the needs of the project over the next three years as it completes the definition of the majority of the Procurement Arrangements, and also looks ahead to some of the major issues which we will have to deal with in implementing a productive scientific program during ITER operation.

 The program that we have assembled encompasses design and R&D tasks which we will implement in cooperation with the Domestic Agencies, R&D studies which will be carried out in collaboration with the International Tokamak Physics Activity (ITPA), a new program to develop an integrated modelling capability for burning plasmas within the ITER framework, and the further development of the ITER Research Plan.
-Work on the last activity will be carried out by a collaboration of experts nominated by the ITER Organization (IO) and the Domestic Agencies (DAs), while an Integrated Modelling Expert Group (IMEG) has been established through the IO-DA Coordination Meeting in order to identify the priorities for the development of the integrated modelling capability.
+Work on the last activity will be carried out by a collaboration of experts nominated by the ITER Organization and the Domestic Agencies, while an Integrated Modelling Expert Group (IMEG) has been established through the ITER Organization-Domestic Agency Coordination Meeting in order to identify the priorities for the development of the integrated modelling capability.

 The ITPA Topical Groups have also been active in recent months in developing their responses to the research needs identified in the Physics Work Program.
 Led by the ITPA Chair, Ron Stambaugh, the Groups have drawn up programs to address key ITER physics R&D challenges.
 Proposals for joint experiments making use of the world's major tokamak facilities to investigate high priority issues in ITER physics are an important aspect of the Topical Groups' research activities.
 To review the Groups' R&D programs and to consider the proposals for joint experiments, a joint meeting of the ITPA Coordinating Committee (CC) and the IEA Tokamak Implementing Agreements (IA) was held at Cambridge, Massachusetts in December 2008.